-C) In June 2011, the Company signed a lease contract for its Montreal office, expiring in June 2014.
-Minimum payments of \$31,598 are payable within 12 months.

-D) In March 2013, the Company retained the services of Mackie Research Capital ("Mackie") to provide strategic advice for the development of its Rose Tantalum-Lithium mining project.
+- E) In March 2014, the Company has signed a contract of services with The Howard Group to handle public relations.
+The Agreement has a term of one year.
+The remuneration payable to the Howard Group will be \$7,500 per month plus GST and the Company shall grant to the Howard Group 450,000 incentive stock options which shall be vested and shall be exercisable at \$0.20 per share for a 3 year period. - F) In April 2014, the Company renewed the services agreement of Mackie Research Capital.
+This agreement will provide strategic advice for the development of its Rose Tantalum-Lithium mining project.
 The agreement covers a 12-month period at a monthly fee of \$5,000.
-Paradox also received 250,000 share purchase options to purchase the same number of common shares of the Company at a price of \$0.20 per share for a 2 year period.
+The options issued before have been cancelled at this issuance of 450,000 share purchase options to purchase the same number of common shares of the Company at a price of \$0.20 per share for a 4 year period.